-Weekly information on banking operations (June 4-8, 2018)
+Weekly Bullentin on Banking Operations (June 4-8, 2018)

-1. Forex market:
+1. Forex market and exchange rates:

-The buying and selling VND/USD exchange rates quoted by commercial banks increased in the first day of week then were in downward trend in the next days.
-By June 8, 2018, the exchange rate was 22,756/22,835 VND/USD unchanged as compared to the last day of the previous week.
+The US dollar buying and selling rates quoted on the commercial banks’ websites increased on the first day of the week, then were in a downward trend in the next days.
+On June 8, 2018, the exchange rates were 22,756/22,835 VND for the USD (unchanged as compared to the last day of the previous week).

-The State Bank of Vietnam (SBV) will continue to conduct synchronous measures and monetary policy to stabilize the forex market and exchange rate within the set band.
+The State Bank of Vietnam (SBV) continued to conduct synchronous measures and manage the monetary policy to stabilize the forex market and the exchange rates within the set band.

-2. Mobilizing and lending rates:
+2. Mobilization and lending interest rates:

 2.1.
-Mobilizing rates:
+Mobilization interest rates:

-- VND mobilizing rates: The rates were commonly 0.6 – 1% p.a for demand and below 1-month terms, 4.3 – 5.5% p.a for 1 month to below 6 month terms, 5.3 – 6.5% p.a for 6 to below 12 month terms; and 6.5 – 7.3% p.a for 12 month plus term.
+- Mobilization interest rates in VND: The common rates were between 0.6 – 1% p.a for demand and below 1-month term deposits, 4.3 – 5.5% p.a for 1-month to below 6-month terms, 5.3 – 6.5% p.a for 6-month to below 12-month terms; and 6.5 – 7.3% p.a for 12-month plus terms.

-- USD mobilizing rates: The USD mobilizing rates were commonly 0% p.a for individuals and economic institutions.
+- Mobilization interest rates: The common mobilization interest rates in USD were 0% p.a for both individuals and institutions.

 2.2.
 Lending rates:

-- VND lending rates: Currently, the average rates were commonly 6.0 – 9.0% p.a for short-term loans; 9.0 – 11.0% p.a for medium and long-term loans.
+- Lending interest rates in VND: The common average rates were between 6.0 – 9.0% p.a for short-term loans; 9.0 – 11.0% p.a for medium and long-term loans.

-- USD lending rates were commonly 2.8% – 6.0% p.a.
-The rates were 2.8 – 4.7% p.a for short-term and 4.5 – 6.0% p.a for medium- and long-term loans.
+- Lending interest rates in USD: The common rates were between 2.8% – 6.0% p.a.
+The rates were 2.8 – 4.7% p.a for short-term and 4.5 – 6.0% p.a for medium and long-term loans.

-3. Inter-bank transaction turnover:
+3. Inter-bank transaction operations:

 3.1.
 Transactions:

-According to reports from credit institutions and foreign bank branches, the total amount of transactions in the inter-bank market reached about VND 169,293 billion, an average of VND 33,859 billion/day, a decrease of VND 4,161 billion/day compared with the week of May 28 – June 1st, 2018; while the USD amount was equivalent to VND 81,662 billion, an average of VND 16,332 billion/day, a decrease of VND 4,507 billion/day compared to the previous week.
+According to the reports submitted by the credit institutions and the foreign bank branches, the total amount of transactions in the inter-bank market within the week reached about VND 169,293 billion, an average of VND 33,859 billion/day, a decrease of VND 4,161 billion/day compared to the week of May 28 – June 1, 2018; while the USD amount was equivalent to VND 81,662 billion, an average of VND 16,332 billion/day, a decrease of VND 4,507 billion/day compared to the previous week.

-Most VND transactions were overnight and 1-week terms (accounting for 43% and 39% of the total amount of VND transactions respectively).
-Transactions in USD were mostly overnight and 1-week terms, accounting for 60% and 21% of the total amount of USD transactions respectively.
+Most VND transactions were for overnight and 1-week terms (accounting for 43% and 39% of the total amount of VND transactions respectively).
+The transactions in USD were mostly for overnight and 1-week terms, accounting for 60% and 21% of the total amount of USD transactions respectively.

 3.2.
 The average inter-bank interest rates:

-- For VND transactions: As compared to the previous week, most average inter-bank interest rates were on a downward trend.
-Specifically, the inter-bank interest rates for overnight, 1 week and 1 month terms were down by 0.01 percentage point p.a, 0.11 percentage point p.a and 0.10 percentage point p.a to 1.60% p.a, 1.64% p.a, and 2.10% p.a respectively.
+- For transactions in VND: As compared to the previous week, most average inter-bank interest rates were on a downward trend.
+Specifically, the inter-bank interest rates for overnight, 1-week and 1-month terms were down by 0.01 percentage point, 0.11 percentage point and 0.10 percentage point to 1.60% p.a, 1.64% p.a, and 2.10% p.a respectively.

-- For USD transactions: The average inter-bank interest rate for 01 week term slightly fluctuated.
-The average inter-bank interest rate for 02 week term slightly increased.
-The average inter-bank interest rates for most other terms were on a downward trend as compared to the previous week.
-Specifically, the inter-bank interest rate for 1 week term was remained 1.84%; the inter-bank interest rate for overnight and 1 month terms reduced by 0.02 percentage point p.a and 0.05 percentage point p.a to 1.74% p.a and 2.14% p.a respectively.
+- For transactions in USD: While the average inter-bank interest rate for 1-week term hardly changed and the average inter-bank interest rate for 2-week term slightly increased, the average inter-bank interest rates for most other terms were on a downward trend as compared to the previous week.
+Specifically, the inter-bank interest rate for 1-week term was remained at 1.84%; the inter-bank interest rate for overnight and 1-month terms were reduced by 0.02 percentage point and 0.05 percentage point to 1.74% p.a and 2.14% p.a respectively.